Setting up a Sole Trader in Italy

 More details on the Italian sole trader are available in the video below:

-The sole trader is responsible for his debts, no matter if they are personal or professional and he can be declared bankrupt, if he is not able to pay its dues.
+The sole trader is responsible for its debts, no matter if they are personal or professional and the owner can be declared bankrupt, if he/she is not able to pay the sole trader's debts.
 Sometimes, it is recommended to open a limited liability company instead of becoming a sole trader.
-If you need to know which type of business is more appropriate for you, it is advisable to contact an Italian lawyer who will help you on this matter.
+If you need to know which type of business is more appropriate for you, it is advisable to address to an Italian lawyer, who will help you on this matter.

-Sole trader is a good choice for foreign entrepreneurs who want to spend as little as possible for registration, have a simple accountancy and use the money they gain as they want.
+The sole trader is a good choice for foreign entrepreneurs who want to spend as little as possible on the registration procedure; it has a simple accountancy system and the owner can use the money gained as wanted.
 On the other hand, if you can’t pay your debts, the creditors are allowed to take parts of your personal wealth even if it is in other country.